Australian Contemporary Puppetry Residency

 The residency is open to all independent, professional Australian artists, companies and ensembles who are developing a project that relates to puppetry.
 Companies in receipt of annual or multi-year government funding are ineligible.

-2018 RESIDENCY APPLICATIONS
+2018 RESIDENCY APPLICATIONS NOW OPEN

 THE 2017 RESIDENTS – LEMONY S PUPPET THEATRE & HUMAN ANIMAL EXCHANGE